 The Board has overall responsibility for all aspects of the business.
-The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board's decision-making, and that the nonexecutive directors are properly briefed on all operational and financial matters.
+The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board's decision-making, and that the non-executive directors are properly briefed on all operational and financial matters.
 The Chairman has overall responsibility for corporate governance matters in the Group and chairs the Nomination Committee.
 The Chairman has the responsibility for implementing the strategy of the Board and managing the day-to-day business activities of the Group.
 The Company Secretary is responsible for ensuring that Board procedures are followed, and applicable rules and regulations are complied with.
 Key operational and financial decisions are reserved for the Board through quarterly project reviews, annual budgets, and quarterly budget and cash-flow forecasts and on an ad hoc basis where required.

 The two non-executive directors are responsible for bringing independent and objective judgment to Board decisions.
-The Board has established Audit, Remuneration and Nomination Committees with formally delegated duties and responsibilities.
+The Board has established Audit, Remuneration and Nomination Committees with formally delegated duties and responsibilities as set out in their respective Terms of Reference.
 James Cole currently chairs the Audit Committee, Roger Murphy chairs the Remuneration Committee and Patrick Cheetham chairs the Nomination Committee.